thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 **Gap 5: Empirical Comparison of Pipeline Variants** - While ablation studies exist for single-agent systems, there is limited empirical comparison of different multi-agent pipeline architectures for NL2SQL.
 Our comparison of 4-step vs 6-step pipelines provides insights into which components are most critical for NL2SQL accuracy.

 **Why Our Approach is Needed:** Single-agent systems have hit an accuracy ceiling, with systematic errors (particularly field selection at 52.6%) persisting despite improvements in base models and prompt engineering.
 Multi-agent collaboration enables specialization that can address these systematic errors, but general-purpose multi-agent frameworks lack NL2SQL-specific designs.
 Our specialized architecture bridges this gap, demonstrating how agent specialization can improve NL2SQL accuracy beyond what single-agent systems can achieve.
 The empirical validation through 4-step vs 6-step comparison provides evidence that multi-agent specialization benefits NL2SQL, motivating future research in this direction.

+### 2.9 Contemporary multi-agent and schema-linking systems (comparative positioning)

+- **MAC-SQL / AGENTIQL**: three-agent or modular pipelines with selector, decomposer, and refiner plus execution-driven repair; show Spider/BIRD gains via iterative correction and explicit column refinement.
+Our pipeline shares decomposition but is currently single-pass; we will add exec-feedback ablations to compare.
+- **RSL-SQL / SQL-to-Schema**: bidirectional schema linking or SQL-first schema pruning with voting between full and simplified schemas to boost EX and cut tokens.
+Our Schema Selector is LLM-driven; we will benchmark against a deterministic union/backward-linking variant for recall/precision and downstream EX.
+- **SchemaGraphSQL**: deterministic path-enumeration for high-recall linking; provides a strong recall baseline.
+We will measure Selector recall/precision and its impact on EX against this.
+- **GBV-SQL**: SQL-to-text verification loop to close semantic gaps; motivates adding verification/execution after Refiner.
+- **Arctic-Text2SQL-R1 (RL execution reward)**: single-agent RL with execution-only feedback and strong EX; serves as an execution-driven single-agent baseline to contextualize modular vs RL approaches.
+- **PICARD-style constrained decoding + exec-repair**: standard strong baseline; included to isolate benefits of multi-agent design from syntax constraints and execution repair alone.

 ## 3. Methodology